PhysioLabXR/PhysioLabXRDocs/source/DataStreamAPI.rst

 .. important::
    A ZMQ frame must have data in the following order: topic, timestamp, data.
 The topic must be a string, and the timestamp must be a 8-byte (64-bit) double or 4-byte (32-bit) float.
-The data can be one of the supported types listed :ref:`here <ZMQDataTypes>`.
+The data can be one of the supported types listed :ref:`here <zmq data types>`.

 Now return to PhysioLab\ :sup:`XR` (download the App `here <index.html#download>`_ if you haven't already).
 In the ``Add Stream`` line edit,